Solar for agricultural producers

 - Competitive grants are available for up to 25 percent of total eligible project costs.
 Loan guarantees are available for up to 75 percent of total eligible project costs.
 Combined grant funding and loan guarantees are available for up to 75 percent of total eligible project costs.

-- Get help going solar with USDA REAP grant funding – join Solar United Neighbors‘ membership program for Farms & Small Businesses!
+- Get help going solar with USDA REAP grant funding – get started by talking to the Solar Experts at our Help Desk to figure out what’s right for you.

 - Learn more about USDA REAP in our free webinar or at the USDA website.

 - The USDA Natural Resources Conservation Service’s Environmental Quality Incentives Program (EQIP) On-Farm Energy Initiative provides financial assistance for farmers and ranchers to analyze energy use and improve energy efficiency on the farm.